FAIR for AI: An interdisciplinary and international community building perspective: FAIR Initiatives

 Since this work is in its infancy, there is an urgent need to create incentive structures to impel researchers to invest time and effort to adopt FAIR principles in their research, since these activities will lower the barrier to adopting AI methodologies.
 Adopting FAIR best practices will bring about immediate benefits.
-For instance, FAIR AI models can be constantly reviewed and improved by researchers, Furthermore code can be optimized for performance or expanded in functionality, rather than standing still and stagnant.
+For instance, FAIR AI models can be constantly reviewed and improved by researchers.
+Furthermore, software can be optimized for performance or expanded in functionality, rather than standing still and stagnant.
 In materials science and chemistry, and many other disciplines, thousands of AI models are published each year.
-Thus, it is critical to rank best AI models, FAIRly share them, and develop APIs to streamline their use within seconds or minutes.
-Specific initiatives to address these neds encompass:
+Thus, it is critical to rank best AI models, FAIRly share them, and develop APIs to streamline their use within minutes or seconds.
+Specific initiatives to address these needs encompass:

-\begin{itemize}[nosep] \item \href{https://www.gofair.us}{GOFAIRUS}.
-FAIR papers that efficiently link publications, AI models, and benchmarks to produce figures of merit that quantify performance of AI models and sanity of datasets \item \href{https://mlcommons.org/en/}{MLCommons}.
-A consortia that brings industry and academic partners together in a pre-competitive space to compare performance of specific tasks and datasets using varied hardware types and software/hardware combinations. \item \href{https://commonfund.nih.gov/bridge2ai}{Bridge2AI} program.
-FAIR principles can enable ethics inquiries in datasets, easing their use by communities of practice \end{itemize}
+\begin{itemize}[nosep] \item \href{https://www.gofair.us}{GOFAIRUS} (\url{https://www.gofair.us}).
+FAIR papers that efficiently link publications, AI models, and benchmarks to produce figures of merit that quantify performance of AI models and sanity of datasets. \item \href{https://mlcommons.org/en/}{MLCommons} (\url{https://mlcommons.org/en/}).
+A consortia that brings industry and academic partners together in a pre-competitive space to compare performance of specific tasks and datasets using different hardware architectures and software/hardware combinations. \item \href{https://thegardens.ai}{Garden} (\url{https://thegardens.ai}).
+A platform for publishing, discovering and resuing FAIR AI models, linked to FAIR and AI-ready datasets, in physics, chemistry and materials science. \item \href{https://commonfund.nih.gov/bridge2ai}{Bridge2AI} (\url{https://commonfund.nih.gov/bridge2ai}).
+FAIR principles can enable ethics inquiries in datasets, easing their use by communities of practice. \end{itemize}